 - Your compliance with Good Manufacturing Practices (GMPs).

-- Whether you provide turnkey services (including formulation, labeling, etc.) or manufacturing-only services.
+- Whether you offer turnkey services (formulation, labeling, etc.) or just manufacturing.